Disney in the Stars

 Disney in the Stars (Traditional Chinese: 「星夢奇緣」煙花表演) was the nightly fireworks performance at the Hong Kong Disneyland theme park in Lantau, Hong Kong.

-Based on a similar format used in the Fantasy in the Sky fireworks at other Disney theme parks, fireworks and pyrotechnics are co-ordinated to orchestrated Disney music such as "A Whole New World".
+Based on a similar format used in the Fantasy in the Sky fireworks at other Disney theme parks, fireworks and pyrotechnics were co-ordinated to orchestrated Disney music such as "A Whole New World".
 The show opened on 12 September 2005, debuting at the park's nighttime inaugural ceremonies.
-From 16 September 2010 to 31 October 2010, Disney in the Stars was replaced by Disney's Nightmare in the Sky, a Halloween-themed fireworks performance.
+From 16 September to 31 October 2010, Disney in the Stars was replaced by Disney's Nightmare in the Sky, a Halloween-themed fireworks performance.

-In celebration of Hong Kong Disneyland's 10th anniversary, the show features projection mapping onto Sleeping Beauty Castle on 7 September 2015 as the preview.
-The projections in each area are different in order to evenly distribute crowds and to encourage people to view the show multiple times from different locations.
-The show then progresses all-new scenes from Disney films, including; Frozen, Snow White and the Seven Dwarfs, Pinocchio, Peter Pan, The Little Mermaid, Aladdin, The Princess and the Frog, Tangled, Big Hero 6, Finding Nemo, Cars, Brave and Inside Out.
+In celebration of Hong Kong Disneyland's 10th anniversary, the show featured projection mapping onto Sleeping Beauty Castle on 7 September 2015 as the preview.
+The projections in each area were different in order to evenly distribute crowds and to encourage people to view the show multiple times from different locations.
+The show then presented all-new scenes from Disney films, including; Frozen, Snow White and the Seven Dwarfs, Pinocchio, Peter Pan, The Little Mermaid, Aladdin, The Princess and the Frog, Tangled, Big Hero 6, Finding Nemo, Cars, Brave and Inside Out.

 During the Magical Castle Transformation, the last show appearance was on 1 January 2018 as a "Magical Finale".